-The Buffalo School's close-knit studio culture and hands-on engagement with faculty smoothes the learning curve.
+The School of Architecture and Planning's close-knit studio culture and hands-on engagement with faculty smoothes the learning curve.
 The teaching team typically consists of three faculty members per semester (one lead and two assisting) and seven teaching assistants (graduate architecture students), allowing for one-on-one interaction even with a freshman class that can number around 150 students.

 During studio class hours, students are organized into small groups through which they engage in group discussions and critiques facilitated by the teaching team.
 Students have regular sit-downs with teaching assistants for more detailed assessments of their in-progress designs.
 In this way, students are eased into the studio culture of critique and the "try and try again" process of design and making.

 Dennis Maher says there is a practical reason for this - architectural firms operate in the same way.
 "In order to find a design solution you have to persistently search.
 Students must learn to embrace the process - there are no failures.
 We must always ask, 'how can this be improved, refined, focused, and intensified'?
 As instructors, we have to help them see relationships and comparative angles among their own work."